Franz Müller: Crime

 On 9 July 1864, Thomas Briggs, a 69-year-old City of London banker, was beaten and robbed while he travelled on the 9:50 pm North London Railway train from Fenchurch Street to Chalk Farm.
 The assailant took his gold watch and chain, but left £5 in Briggs' pockets and threw him from the compartment.
-Just after 10:00 pm, the driver of a train travelling in the opposite direction spotted Briggs lying on the embankment next to the tracks between the old Bow and Victoria Park stations, described as "his foot towards London and his head towards Hackney, at a spot about two-thirds of the distance 1 mile 414 yards between Bow and Hackney stations".
-Briggs died of his wounds shortly after being taken to the nearby, now demolished, Mitford Castle public house on Cadogan Terrace.
+Just after 10:00 pm, the driver of a train travelling in the opposite direction spotted Briggs lying on the embankment next to the tracks between the old Bow and Victoria Park stations (the latter being locally known as Hackney Wick), described as "his foot towards London and his head towards Hackney, at a spot about two-thirds of the distance 1 mile 414 yards between Bow and Hackney stations" - at the trial he stated that his train was "just entering on to" the bridge over the Grand Union Canal by the south-eastern corner of Victoria Park when he spotted Briggs.
+The victim was taken to the nearby, now demolished, Mitford Castle public house on Cadogan Terrace but died of his wounds shortly afterwards.

 Investigation

-When the train reached Hackney Wick (the local name for Victoria Park Station), the guard was alerted by two bankers who discovered pools of blood in Briggs' compartment.
+When the train reached Victoria Park Station, the guard was alerted by two bankers who discovered pools of blood in Briggs' compartment.
 Police later found a black beaver hat.
 Initially it was presumed to have belonged to the deceased but it subsequently turned out to have belonged to the murderer.

-On 18 July, a cab driver called Matthews came forward with suspicions about a German man known as Franz Müller.
+On 18 July, a cab driver called Jonathan Matthews came forward with suspicions about a German man known as Franz Müller, who worked with one of Matthews' brothers-in-law.
 He told the Metropolitan Police's Detective Branch that the 24-year-old tailor had come to his house with a gold chain in a box.
 After he had attached his fob watch to the chain, Matthews gave the box to his daughter.
-The box had been sold by a jeweller in Cheapside, who identified Müller from a photograph and told investigators that the German had visited his shop on 11 July to exchange a gold chain.
+The box had been sold by John Death, a jeweller at 55 Cheapside, who identified Müller from a photograph and told investigators that the German had visited his shop on 11 July to exchange a gold chain.
 This was later identified as belonging to Briggs.
 With this evidence, a warrant for Müller's arrest was issued.